Fall Store Hours: Mon-Fri 9-6 (MST), Sat 10-4, Closed Sun. | 40 S Main St., Payson, UT 84651

 Click here to buy the Schwalbe Kojak tires

-Tire science has advanced over the years.
+Tire science has greatly advanced over the years.
 Recumbent riders have typically not had the same choices of tires that road bikes have because of their smaller tire sizes.
 All of our trikes have 20" (406) rims, which keeps them low to the ground.
 Schwalbe has a great selection of tires specifically aimed at recumbents and most of those tires are available in the 406 size.

 The Kojak is one of Schwalbe's newest tires.
 It has their highest speed rating and is billed as a super-light and fast slick tire for the road.